minio/minio/docs/tls/kubernetes/README.md

 - Acquire TLS certificates, either from a CA or [create self-signed certificates](https://docs.minio.io/docs/how-to-secure-access-to-minio-server-with-tls).

+For a [distributed Minio setup](https://docs.minio.io/docs/distributed-minio-quickstart-guide), where there are multiple pods with different domain names expected to run, you will either need wildcard certificates valid for all the domains or have specific certificates for each domain.
+If you are going to use specific certificates, make sure to create Kubernetes secrets accordingly.

+For testing purposes, here is [how to create self-signed certificates](https://github.com/minio/minio/tree/master/docs/tls#3-generate-self-signed-certificates).

 ## 2. Create Kubernetes secret

 [Kubernetes secrets](https://kubernetes.io/docs/concepts/configuration/secret) are intended to hold sensitive information.